algolia/vue-instantsearch/docs/src/getting-started/migration.md

 Since the DOM output is also different in most widgets, it's best to start styling over from scratch on these widgets.

-Each widget lists the css classes it uses in its documentation page.
+Each widget lists the CSS classes it uses in its documentation page.

 ### Known limitations